 Joseph and the Amazing Technicolor Dreamcoat

-Works by Arthur Miller, Chekov, Neil Simon, Christopher Durang, and Shakespeare
+Works by Arthur Miller, Chekov, Neil Simon, Christopher Durang, and William Shakespeare

 Our Winston graduates involved in theater arts have gone on to successful careers and demanding college programs.
 Graduates have completed internships in local theaters, worked professionally in television and film, become voice over performance artists, music management professionals and built careers in human resources and advertising production.